jeromecoloma/shell-starter/docs/journeys/ai-assisted/md-to-pdf.md

 /dev
 ```

-The AI will read the saved state and continue exactly where it left off.
+**Note:** This uses the **project-specific** `/dev` command from your generated `.ai-workflow/commands/` directory.
+Make sure you have copied the commands to your AI agent's directory (Step 6D) before trying to resume development.
+The AI will read the saved state from `.ai-workflow/state/` and continue exactly where it left off.

 ---